OpenDreamKit/OpenDreamKit.github.io/meetings/2018-02-01-SteeringCommitteeMeeting/ProgressReports/ParisSud.md

  All changes were implemented in the [github repository](https://github.com/OpenDreamKit/OpenDreamKit/milestones).
 This amendment is currently being to be definitely signed by the Commission.
 UPSUD will make an announcement and make public the new version of the Grant when it is signed.

 --

 ## Work in progress

+- OpenDreamKit and EOSC:
+  - Strategy: N. Thiéry, B. Pilorget and H. Fangohr participated last November to two events in Brussels dedicated to the the future European Open Science Cloud (EOSC).
+We aimed at understanding this future network and what opportunities it offers for our communities.
+A [blogpost](http://opendreamkit.org/2017/12/06/EOSC/) was written on the matter.
+For the time being, ODK has nto yet expressed official support to EOSCThe steering committee is welcome to express their interest or disinterest in this project.

+   -Partnership with EGI (main stakeholder of the EOSC)

+There is an existing collaboration between EGI and OpenDreamKit for the deployment of JupyterHub in EGI services.
+A Technology Provider Agreement must be signed between EGI and OpenDreamKit/Jupyter developers in the next weeks.
+Depending on the success of this joint work and of the need of the EOSC post-2020, the collaboration could be extended.

 - Communication strategy (outcome of the traineeships)

 ---